leonmavr/retrocube/README.md

 | `-mi`           | `--maximum-iterations`    | int           | Inf/ty  |How many frames to run the program for                                                       |
 | `-up`           | `--use-perspective`       | no argument   | Off     |Whether or not to use pinhole camera's perspective transform on rendered pixels              |

-If everyhing works, this is what it looks like on the command line:
+If everyhing works, this is what it looks like on the command line when we want to draw a cube:

 random speed | constant speed :-------------------------:|:-------------------------: